BAFTA Award for Best Actor in a Leading Role

-Best Actor in a Leading Role is a British Academy Film Award presented annually by the British Academy of Film and Television Arts (BAFTA) to recognize an actor who has delivered an outstanding leading performance in a film.
+Best Actor in a Leading Role is a British Academy Film Award presented annually by the British Academy of Film and Television Arts (BAFTA) to recognise an actor who has delivered an outstanding leading performance in a film.

 Superlatives

-Note: Dustin Hoffman's total of eight nominations, includes his 1968 Most Promising Newcomer nomination for The Graduate.

 Winners and nominees

 From 1952 to 1967, there were two Best Actor awards: one for a British actor and another for a foreign actor.
 In 1968, the two prizes of British and Foreign actor were combined to create a single Best Actor award.
 Its current title, for Best Actor in a Leading Role, has been used since 1995.